-Recent Changes in the Copper Price
+Recent Changes in Copper Prices:

 Copper Price Prediction for the Next 5 Years

 The year 2020 started with the price of copper hovering around $2.81, which then began to decline due to the coronavirus pandemic.
 After China went into lockdown followed by other countries around the world in March, the prices tumbled about 27% and reached $2.09.
 However, after March, the copper prices picked up a bullish pace and continued rising throughout the year.
 Copper prices kept growing for five months in a row and then saw a reversal momentum in September and October.
 However, in November, the prices reached $3.50, amid the rise in imports from China.
 The prices touched the $3.6 level in December and ended the year higher.

 However, the prices have maintained the bullish momentum in the first quarter of 2021.
 Copper’s prices posted minimum gains in January, but for February, the prices rose sharply and touched a high of $4.37.
 Since then, the prices have been moving in a range of $4.2 – $4.0.